Contemporary Civilization/Social Science

 Contemporary Civilization, COCI GS1101-COCI GS1102, gives students the chance to engage directly with some of the key political and philosophical texts in the history of Western thought.
 Students discover how, across the centuries, thinkers have struggled with certain central questions: What does it mean to be human?
 What constitutes a good society?
 What is the relationship between power and authority?
 How can we reconcile our aspirations to justice and our lived experience of inequality?
 When is revolution justified, and what happens when and if it goes awry?

-Students can also select two social science courses from the following departments and programs or aforementioned interdisciplinary programs to fulfill the social sciences core requirement:
+Students can also select two social science courses from the following departments and interdisciplinary programs to fulfill the social sciences core requirement:

 - Political Science